Remote Viewing 101

 You may be interested in...

-The Colossal Killshot Armageddon Documentary How The Killshot came into being: During the top-secret Remote Viewing (RV) CIA and U.S. Army research program, trained viewers that were normally tasked with foreseeing the outcome of war related events began picking up
+Chilling Documentary The Killshot Approaching the moment How The Killshot Approaching the moment came into being: During the top-secret Remote Viewing (RV) CIA and U.S. Army research program, trained viewers that were normally tasked with foreseeing the outcome of war

 There’s always been discussion pertaining to the thought that Mars was once inhabited.
 Let’s go back in time just a bit for this discussion.
 During the Cold War, one of the members of Stargate, Joseph McMoneagle, was able to perceive